-Our research with the Vibrant Nation community made us want to find a better way.
+Our research made us want to find a better way.

 So, we turned our attention to the financial services provider landscape to see where we could plug in.
 One key realization we had was that the kind of help that the average person needs is provided by fee-based financial planners who provide holistic advice to help people plan and build for the future.
 Fee-based planners receive no commissions from the recommendations they make.
 Instead, they get paid a flat fee for their advice, so they are able to be unbiased and independent.